FredrikVullum/SteamConnectionInfo/README.md

 Steam Connection Info main application and overlay.
 Used for displaying extra data about players you are playing with in multiplayer Steam games that use P2P.

+**HOW TO USE**

+Download the Steam Connection Info ZIP file under releases, extract it somewhere and run SteamConnectionInfo.exe.

 **IMPORTANT:**